Things to do in and around OCALA

 Citizen’s Circle is a splash pad for younger kids.
 Downtown town square offers restaurants, galleries and lots of Friday night events like live music and art-walks.

-Across from Regal Cinemas and down the road from the Paddock Mall (the premier place to shop in North Central Florida) Grotto, hiking & biking trail, playground & exercise equipment.
+Across from Regal Cinemas and down the road from the Paddock Mall (the premier place to shop in North Central Florida) Grotto, hiking & biking trail, new bike challege course, playground & exercise equipment.

 2300 SW 24 Ave, Ocala, FL 34471

 And then there’s the food.
-The choice of Ocala’s eateries are dazzling, from the top end like Marks Prime Steakhouse (downtown on the square) to the more laid back like Richard’s Place (just off the square).
-Here’s a few more favorites:
+The choice of Ocala’s eateries is dazzling, from the top end like Marks Prime Steakhouse, La Cuisine, (downtown on the square) to the more laid back like Richard’s Place (just off the square).
+Here are a few more favorites: